pmitev/to-awk-or-not/docs/More_awk/Running_average.md

 This easily "filters out" the oscillations and showing the averages for the selected size...
 Even more the not-so-easy to see drift is clearly visible now (_green line_).

 Essentially, the program makes an average over selected size range of the previous data at each point.
-What is particularly smart wit this solution is that the average is done by updating the sum from numbers kept in an  array of size `size`.
+What is particularly smart with this solution is that the average is done by updating the sum from numbers kept in an  array of size `size`.
 At every line, the new value is added to the sum and one is subtracted - the one that falls now outside the range for averaging.
 The position of the element is derived by the reminder computed by the [modulo operation](https://en.wikipedia.org/wiki/Modulo_operation) `#!awk mod= NR%size` [^1].
 In principle, the code is only two lines, but the rest is taking care of the initial region where the data is not enough to make an average over the specified `size`.

 This is a smart realization of [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) (first in first out) manipulation of data structure implemented on few lines in this script.
 Compare this to the code referred in the [wikipage](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)#Code).